-Transitional protection applies to any child born before 6 April 2017 who is added to a Universal Credit award where the claimant already receives a child element for two other children who were born before 6 April 2017.
+Transitional protection applies to any child born before 6 April 2017 who joins your household if you already receive a child element for two other children who were born before 6 April 2017.

 Penny has three children all born before 6 April 2017 but only two of the children live with Penny.
 As Penny has only two children living with her, she claims Universal Credit on 3 October.
 Penny receives a child element for the two children who live with her.